graphql/graphql-wg/rfcs/ClientControlledNullability.md

 ## 🎬 Behavior

-Each client controlled nulllability desegnator overrides the schema-defined nullablity of the field it's attached to for the duration of the operation.
+Each client controlled nullability designator overrides the schema-defined nullability of the field it's attached to for the duration of the operation.

 ### `!`
 The proposed client-controlled required designator would have identical semantics to the current schema-defined [Non-Null](https://spec.graphql.org/draft/#sec-Executing-Selection-Sets.Errors-and-Non-Null-Fields).
 Specifically:

-  - If during ExecuteSelectionSet() a field **designated required by the oporation or** with a non-null fieldType raises a field error then that error must propagate to this entire selection set, either resolving to null if allowed or further propagated to a parent field.
+  - If during ExecuteSelectionSet() a field **designated required by the operation or** with a non-null fieldType raises a field error then that error must propagate to this entire selection set, either resolving to null if allowed or further propagated to a parent field.

 ### `?`
-The proposed client-controlled optional designator would have identical semantics to the current schema-defined default behaviour.
+The proposed client-controlled optional designator would have identical semantics to the current schema-defined default behavior.
 Fields that resolve to `null` return `null` for that field with no additional side effects.

 ## ✅ Validation